SiteCockpitGmbH/plugin-typo3-13/README.md

 Login to your Typo3 Admin

-Navigate to Typoscript > Your root site > Constant Editor > easyvision
+Navigate to Typoscript > Your root site > Constant Editor > easyVision by SiteCockpit

 Input your integration key from SiteCockpit backend